FateEvent/boot2root/BornToSec Write-Up.md

 ┌──(fab㉿kali)-[~]
 └─$
 ```
-We need to pad our input with 140 characters before adding our shellcode that will be written on the memory.
+We need to pad our input with 140 characters before adding our shellcode that will be written on the memory (for understanding how to create a shellcode, refer to [this link](https://www.arsouyes.org/blog/2019/54_Shellcode/index.en.html), and [here](http://shell-storm.org/shellcode/index.html) is a large corpus of shellcodes).

 However, we need to find the address of the ESP where a pointer to the previous instruction is stored:
 ```